Gas Mower & Leaf Blower Bans, Electric Tool Demand Grows

 Top 3 Electric Tool Myths

-- Electric Tools Lack Power vs Gas - This used to be the case, but now with 82 Volt Lithium Ion Batteries, electric is just as powerful as gas.
+1. Electric Tools Lack Power vs Gas - This used to be the case, but now with 82 Volt Lithium Ion Batteries, electric is at least as powerful as gas.
 In fact electric brushless motors have more torque.
 An 82 Volt 5 Amp battery with our electric chainsaw provides the same power as a 50 cc gas equivalent.

-- Run-time Is Less Than Gas - With 2 batteries (1 in the tool, and 1 charging) you can run perpetually.
-And single 5 Amp batteries will run from 45 to 60 minutes.
-We also provide battery backpacks that add 2 hours to your run time.
+2. Run-time Is Less Than Gas - With 2 batteries (1 in the tool, and 1 charging) you can run perpetually.
+And single 8 Amp batteries will run for over an hour depending on the tool and usage.
+We also provide battery backpacks that add 2 to 3 hours to your run time.

 Why Greenworks Commercial eTools?